KyleLuoma/snails.jp8.dev/_build/html/_sources/usage/installation.rst.txt

     venv/scripts/activate <or> source venv/bin/activate
     pip install -r requirements.txt

 **PyTorch is required**
 but we don't include it in requirements.txt.
 This is so that you can `acquire the appropriate configuration <https://pytorch.org/get-started/locally/>`_ for your own environment.

 **Install the SNAILS database instances** by following the steps in :ref:`databases`

+**Either MS SQL Server on Windows or hosted via Docker is required for database installation!**

 **Add your own API keys** to the following files in .local_example and move to the .local folder: